 - 3. Teams are required to wear a traditional uniform typically worn when representing your school.
 These should be in school colors. - 4.
 Teams may use poms, but they are not required.
-No other props or signs are allowed. - 5.
+Signs are allowed for fight song and spirit raising section only.
+No other props are allowed.
+Hip over-head rotation skills (with or without hand support) may not be done with signs in hand. - 5.
 Mascot uniforms are allowed and must remain in the performance area throughout the entire performance. - 6.
 The entire Game Day performance should not exceed 3:00 total, including transitioning from section to section.
 Each component has a maximum time limit of 1:00 per section. - 7.
 Teams only entering the Game Day division do not require qualification before registration. - 8.
-There will be one Final Round for Game Day divisions; no preliminary rounds. - 9.
+There will be two rounds for Game Day divisions; prelims and finals. - 9.
 For the NDA National Championship, judges scoring the Game Day Division will be their own separate panel. - 10.
-Teams will follow the same Safety Rules as all other NDA Divisions.
-See the Safety Rules in the NDA Competition Rule Book for School Teams, found at https://nda.varsity.com/Competitions/Rules-And-Divisions - 11.
+Teams will follow the same Safety Rules as all other NDA Divisions. - 11.
 Game Day Category Scores will not be included for Grand Champion.

-NDA GAME DAY FORMAT
+GAME DAY FORMAT

-- Fight Song - a.
-Skills and choreography should represent a traditional Fight Song that your team performs at games and community events. - b.
-Recorded band music must be used and off stage musical instruments may also be utilized. - c.
-Scoring in this section is based on the ability of the performers to perform a traditional school fight song displaying high energy and solid performance techniques effectively and accurately. - 2.
-Spirit Raising Performance - Teams will choose to perform ONE of the following: - i.
-Sideline Routine - ii.
-Stand Routine - iii.
-Drum Cadence - iv.
-Band Chant - b.
-The performance of your choice should have an emphasis on crowd appeal. - c.
-Scoring in this section is based on the ability of the performers to promote crowd interaction and participation as well as display excitement and genuine school spirit. - 3.
-Performance Routine - a.
-A routine (hip hop, jazz, kick, or pom) that is designed for crowd entertainment. - b.
-This is the best time to showcase your team's energy and connection to the crowd. - c.
-Scoring in this section is based on the ability of the performers to entertain and connect to the crowd.
+- Fight Song - Skills and choreography should represent a traditional Fight Song that your team performs at games and community events. - Recorded band music must be used and off stage musical instruments may also be utilized. - Scoring in this section is based on the ability of the performers to perform a traditional school fight song displaying high energy and solid performance techniques effectively and accurately. - 2.
+Spirit Raising Performance - Teams will choose to perform ONE of the following: - Sideline Routine - Stand Routine - Drum Cadence - Band Chant - The performance of your choice should have an emphasis on crowd appeal. - Scoring in this section is based on the ability of the performers to promote crowd interaction and participation as well as display excitement and genuine school spirit. - 3.
+Performance Routine - A routine (hip hop, jazz, kick, or pom) that is designed for crowd entertainment. - This is the best time to showcase your team's energy and connection to the crowd. - Scoring in this section is based on the ability of the performers to entertain and connect to the crowd.